top 0

 Chaos Hotpot

 While this Tai Hang hot pot spot may seem like it’s named after the word for disorder and confusion, its moniker actually refers to Chiuchow—or “Chaozhou”—people.
-Inspired by the fresh flavours of Chiuchow cuisine, Chaos offers lighter takes on hot pot, with bases like the humble yet delicious Chiuchow-style pig stomach and white pepper soup and Shantou beef and turnip soup among richer options like the satay soup and Chongqing spicy broth.
+Inspired by the fresh flavours of Chiuchow cuisine, Chaos offers lighter takes on hot pot, with bases like the humble yet delicious peppercorn, pork belly, and pickles soup and Shantou beef and turnip soup among richer options like the satay soup and Chongqing spicy broth.

-Do as Chiuchow gaginang (自己人; “our people”) would by complementing your broth of choice with plenty of fresh seafood—live ocean prawns, fresh clams, and squid paste—along with some fish balls and freshly fried fish skin.
+Do as Chiuchow people would by complementing your broth of choice with plenty of fresh seafood—Hokkaido scallops, fresh clams, and squid paste—along with some fish balls and fish skin dumplings.

 Suppa

-Far above the bustling ramen-yas on Tang Lung Street, you’ll find this cult-favourite retro hot pot restaurant, which evokes the Hong Kong of yesteryear with its old-school tiled floor and walls, tear-off calendar, Made in Hong Kong vacuum flasks, pawnshop-style neon sign, and pistachio green fridge.
-In keeping with the restaurant’s nostalgic look, the food itself is also informed by Chinese tradition, with soups like the fish maw, fish stomach, and chicken broth and papaya, tomato, and fresh fish soup reminiscent of home cooking.
+Far above the bustling ramen-yas on Tang Lung Street, you’ll find this cult-favourite retro hot pot restaurant, which evokes the Hong Kong of yesteryear with its old-school tiled floor and walls, tear-off calendar, made-in-Hong Kong vacuum flasks, pawnshop-style neon sign, and pistachio-green fridge.
+In keeping with the restaurant’s look, the food is also informed by Chinese tradition, with soups like the fish maw, white jade chrysanthemum, and chicken broth and papaya, tomato, and coconut chicken soup reminiscent of home cooking.

-As for the additions that actually go into the soup itself, you can’t go wrong with the deep-fried bean curd puffs, hand-cut local beef, deep-fried fish skin and bones, and nostalgic fruit peel fishballs.
-If you enjoy the bouncy, “QQ” texture of meatballs, check out the Suppa trio of patties featuring a minced cuttlefish patty with salted egg yolk, a dried shrimp patty, and a beef tendon patty with vegetables and oyster sauce.
+As for the additions that actually go into the soup itself, you can’t go wrong with the crispy fried fish skin, hand-cut local beef, spicy soup dumplings, and seafood platter.
+If you enjoy the bouncy texture of meatballs, check out the Suppa beef balls with soy sauce and the liuxin corn balls.

 You may also like these stories 👇